DTJF/libpruio/src/doc/_3_pins.md

       similar PocketBeagle board specification.

 \note Some header pins (`P9_41` and `P9_42`) are connected to two CPU
 	  balls.
-Both CPU balls must not be set in contrary output states, in order to avoid hardware damages.
+Both CPU balls must not be set in contrary output states, in order to avoid hardware damages. \Proj handles that internaly, the later configuration overrides the previous.

 In the first part this chapter explains the different features available on the header pins, and serves detailed information about the